Trump Signs, Shows Off Newly Constructed Wall on San Diego Border

 “I hope you’re impressed,” he told reporters as he took questions about the project.

+One worker told Trump of a tradition of workers signing the wall if they worked on the wall.

-After the news conference, Trump signed the wall with a Sharpie as other officials and workers present did the same.
+“I’ll sign it,” Trump said, and went to the wall and signed the steel barrier with a marker before encouraging other officials present to do the same.

 .